 We are often asked if we can make lightweight rucksacks and the answer is yes we can and do.
 Quite often when we have discussed with the customer what exactly they are after they end up with one of our standard rucksacks because they are not that heavy to begin with.
 In our opinion, the easiest way to lower the weight of a rucksack is to remove all the features that can be done without.
 Take this to the extreme and we have a potato sack with shoulder straps.
 By reducing all features to an absolute minimum, we can end up with a light rucksack but one that is not very functional in use.
 It’s all about compromise.

-We have mentioned in our advice on Climbing/Alpine rucksacks that we feel that 1-1.5kg is an acceptable weight for this end use and the reasons why.
-By using 1000D texturised nylon for the main body of the sack we can easily achieve this for a well-featured Climbing/Alpine rucksack and therefore fullfil our criteria for being ‘bomb-proof’ and reasonably lightweight.
+We have mentioned in our advice on Climbing/Alpine rucksacks that we feel that 1-1.5kg is an acceptable weight for this end use and explained our reasons why.
+UV exposure will weaken a sack over time and this has a greater effect on lighter weight fabrics.
+By using 1000D texturised nylon for the main body of the sack we can easily achieve a well-featured Climbing/Alpine rucksack that is ‘bomb-proof’ and reasonably lightweight.

-Back to features, by which I mean zips, webbing and buckles.
+Features, by which I mean zips, webbing and buckles.
 On the Verte there is 17.25m of 25mm webbing alone, here we do have scope for making considerable weight saving but this may be at the expense of some practicality.
-UV exposure will weaken a sack over time and this has a greater effect on lighter weight fabrics.
-Unlike tents, sleeping bags, down jackets, etc., your rucksack is always exposed to UV light whenever you are in the outdoors reducing the life of the rucksack although this obviously has a lesser effect in the UK than it does in the Alps or Himalayas.
-We need to be realistic about the life of a lightweight rucksack and this is why we would hesitate to recommend them for the average end user.
+Unlike tents, sleeping bags and down jackets, your rucksack is always exposed to UV light whenever you are in the outdoors; reducing the life of the rucksack.
+This is obviously less prominent in the UK than in sunnier climates such as the Alps or Himalayas.
+Even so, we need to be realistic about the life of a lightweight rucksack and this is why we would hesitate to recommend them for the average end user.